Mombuyish/packages.yish.dev/docs/packages/laravel-oh-generator.md

 }
 ```

-If you need to customize what you need, check out `Yish\Generators\Foundation\Format\Statusable` get more detail.
+If you need to customize what you need, check out `Statusable` get more detail.

 #### Helper / formatter()